kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

 `topology.cluster.x-k8s.io/hold-upgrade-sequence` annotations are removed.

 However, it might be worth to notice that:
-- While performing different "upgrade workers" iterations, the target version all Machine deployment should upgrade to also changes.
+- While performing different "upgrade workers" operations, the target version all MachineDeployments should upgrade to also changes.
 - `topology.cluster.x-k8s.io/defer-upgrade` and `topology.cluster.x-k8s.io/hold-upgrade-sequence` annotations,  must be
-  applied before each upgrade step (lifecycle hooks described in the next paragraph can be used to orchestrate this process).
+  applied before each upgrade operation (lifecycle hooks described in the next paragraph can be used to orchestrate this process).

 #### Lifecycle hooks